ice-blockchain/bridge/docs/bridge.md

 ## Key Components

-### TON and Ethereum Interaction
+### ION and Ethereum Interaction

-The project primarily interacts with the TON and Ethereum blockchains.
+The project primarily interacts with the ION and Ethereum blockchains.
 The interaction is facilitated through smart contracts and several API calls to handle various processes, including sending transactions, fetching gas prices, and monitoring transaction statuses.

 ### Main Libraries and Tools

-- **TonWeb**: This library is used for interacting with the TON blockchain.
+- **TonWeb**: This library is used for interacting with the ION blockchain.
 - **ethers.js**: A complete and compact library to interact with Ethereum's blockchain, utilized for making Ethereum transactions.
 - **axios**: Used for handling HTTP requests.